 |Individual Plan||Family Plan|

-Other types of identity theft
+Other identity theft protection services we considered

 The following companies are worth mentioning but didn’t make the cut due to factors such as a lack of essential monitoring, scant information on their websites, limited plan availability, and poor mobile functionality.